Fighter units of the Japan Air Self-Defense Force: Aircraft used

 During the Imperial era the Japanese air services largely used Japanese fighter aircraft made by companies such as Kawasaki Aerospace Company, Mitsubishi Heavy Industries and Nakajima Aircraft Company.
 After the war surviving Japanese aircraft were mostly scrapped and aviation manufacturing capability was destroyed.
 When the new SDF's air capacity was initially established it was with surplus American aircraft left over from World War II.

 When the JASDF's fighter capacity was to be re-established Japan had no capacity to design its own fighters, so US F-86F aircraft were purchased and Mitsubishi license-built 300 of them, along with the F-86D model.
 In the postwar era Mitsubishi has been the main corporation responsible for Japan's fighters.
 In addition to the F-86s it also license-built F-104J/DJ, F-4EJ and F-15J/DJ aircraft.
 In addition it has designed and built the Mitsubishi F-1 and Mitsubishi F-2 aircraft.

 The JASDF was interested in obtaining the twin-engine Lockheed Martin F-22 Raptor to replace the F-4 and F-15, but when this was not possible it settled on the F-35.
 Mitsubishi is currently involved in assembling the F-35A.

 In addition to their fighters, JASDF squadrons also operate up to six trainer aircraft.
 Originally these were Lockheed T-33As, but from 1988 they were replaced by the Kawasaki T-4.

-Currently Mitsubishi is also working on the X-2 Shinshin as what many consider to be Japan's first stealth fighter.
+Mitsubishi also worked on the X-2 Shinshin as what many consider to be Japan's first stealth fighter.